 9. What happens with encroachment problems at the time of sale?

-Encroachments don’t always impact your life in a large way.
+Encroachments don’t always impact your life in a big way.

 If your neighbor’s fence or bush isn’t in exactly the right spot, or they tend to use a section of your yard in a way that doesn’t bother you, what does it matter?